How To Get Tickets And Be Part Of The Studio Audience At Your Favourite US TV Shows

 Then Jon Batiste and the house band came on, followed by a quick question and answer session with Stephen Colbert before he ran offstage so he could run onstage again to start the show.

-So the night, we were there, there were three guests interviewed, but only one actually appeared that night on the TV show.
+So the night, we were there, Stephen interviewed three guests, but only one actually appeared that night on the TV show.
 How did we know that?
 Well, we had to run home after the filming to our house sit in the Bronx and watch the show when it aired that night, didn’t we?
 Unfortunately or maybe that should be, fortunately, we couldn’t spot ourselves in the audience.

 So Who Were The Guests When We Were There?